-Earlier this year we launched Path, our financial planning solution, because we believe software can do a better job of understanding where you are today and helping you get to where you want go in the future.
+Earlier this year we launched Path, our financial advice engine, because we believe software can do a better job of understanding where you are today and helping you get to where you want go in the future.

 We also believe financial planning should be easy and accessible.
-With Path, all you have to do is provide a few simple inputs and the breadth and depth of its capabilities come alive.
-In fact, the more Path learns about you through our linking technology, the better advice we can offer.
+With Wealthfront, all you have to do is provide a few simple inputs and the breadth and depth of its capabilities come alive.
+In fact, the more we learn about you through our linking technology, the better advice we can offer.

-After you’ve connected your financial accounts, any time your finances or spending behaviors change, Path automatically reflects those changes in your plan.
-Path also gives you a comprehensive view of your finances, so you can immediately see how your actions today will affect your future goals.
+After you’ve connected your financial accounts, any time your finances or spending behaviors change, we automatically reflect those changes in your plan.
+We also give you a comprehensive view of your finances, so you can immediately see how your actions today will affect your future goals.

 Home sweet (valuable) home

 If you’re a homeowner, your home is likely one of your most valuable assets.
 According to our analysis of the 2016 Survey of Consumer Finances, for the average homeowner in the U.S. between ages 30 and 45, the value of her home accounts for about 64% of her total assets.